mvindahl/zx81-dat-tape-reader/README.md

 valid .tzx file.

 Although the algorithm does a fairly decent job, at least on our sample tape images, you will want to do a manual sweep before saving.
-A good atarting pint is to go to the text edtor and search for '?' to find bursts that it had a hard time categorizing.
+A good starting point is to go to the text edtor and search for '?' to find bursts that it had a hard time categorizing.